BF-FrontEnd-class/agile-development-group2-hyf-rebuild/planning/backlog.md

 ### Should-Haves

-- [ ] - As a user, I can see the success of the company's graduates
+#### Volunteer require part

-- _There's information about the success rate of the company's graduates._
+- [ ] - As an user I can find why should I volunteer in HYF -_There's is clear information with text and small images_

 ### Could-Haves